concord-consortium/video-processing-experiments/readme.md

 All code should be considered alpha-quality.

+# Examples

+### opencv-nodejs-browser

+Shape detection in the browser using WebRTC sent to OpenCV via node-opencv

 # Contributing

 If you would like to add an example or improve upon an existing example,